God, Man and Jesus

 Jesus is the permanent King of the Kingdom of God, therefore, Jesus is God.

 In fact his attitude about this was quite different from what many people might think.
 What individual people thought about Jesus made no difference to what and who he actually was.
-If someone thought Jesus was not God, that could not change the nature of who Jesus actually was.
+If someone thought Jesus was not God, this could not change the nature of who Jesus actually was.
 Jesus did know with certainty who he was, and (although this might be surprising to some) he could therefore be relaxed about it.
 Then also by being relaxed about it, he could better show the true nature of God. ••• As we are taught:

 The true nature of who and what Jesus was could not be changed by the opinions of people around him.
 Since Jesus knew who he was, it did not matter what people thought about him.
 He never became offended by the disbelief or the derision of other people toward him.
 Jesus never became baited by people disrespecting him.

-This is the true way that God behaves and acts toward us.
-After we choose how we think and act with respect to God, God respects our choices.
-These choices do result in consequences from God - both good and bad.
+These choices do result in consequences - both good and bad.
 When we seek to be like God in his most essential values-based motivation, we have relationship with him.
-When we diverge from this, relationship with him is cut off.
+When we diverge from this, the natural consequence is that relationship with him is cut off.

 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 Philippians 2:5-7 ESV